robots4life/luscious-lucia/README.md

 }
 ```

+### 2.2 Update your types

-Declare the type of each field you add in the `Lucia.DatabaseUserAttributes`
+Declare the type of each field you add in the `Lucia.DatabaseUserAttributes`.

 **src/app.d.ts**